The Ultimate Guide to Backpacking in Auckland

 Welcome to the Auckland Region, a land of volcanoes, forested hills, regional parks, beaches, islands and New Zealand’s largest city.
 Not only does Auckland stretch out into the waters of the Hauraki Gulf, but the whole region encompasses many different landscapes.
 For this reason, Auckland makes for an amazing backpacking destination.

 Known as the “City of Sails”, all around the coast of Auckland you’ll see the water covered in boats.
 At one point, it was said that there was one boat to every three Aucklanders.
 The coastline is also a drawcard with its white sand beaches found in the suburbs.

 But the boats are not only what Auckland is famous for.
 The city is easily identified by its iconic Sky Tower, which stands tall and proud as the tallest building in the Southern Hemisphere.
 There are some more natural forms that stand tall around the city too, as Auckland has 48 volcanic cones.
-So take a look at the guide below to see what the incredibly varied region of Auckland has to offer!
+So take a look at the backpacker guide below to see what the incredibly varied region of Auckland has to offer for backpacking!

 Things You Can’t Miss in Auckland

 - Experience Auckland Central nightlife with weekly backpacker events

 - While you’re bar hopping, you’ll likely see the Sky Tower lit up – or, head up to the top to check out the views (more info and book tickets on Viator, Tripadvisor, Klook or KKday)